yostudios/Spritemapper/README.rst

 much manual labour, whereas Spritemapper reads your current CSS and replaces background images and position with the generated result.

-This technique drastically improves your website's loading speed by reducing bandwidth on downloading multiple images.
+This technique drastically improves your website's loading speed, effectively reducing bandwidth by downloading fewer images.

 Spritemapper in action
 ----------------------